Passive quantum interconnects: multiplexed remote entanglement generation with cavity-assisted photon scattering: High-fidelity cavity-assisted photon scattering

-where $C_{\text{in}} = g^{2}/(2\kappa_{\text{in}}\gamma)$ is the internal cooperativity, quantifying the quality of the atom-cavity system \cite{Goto2019}.
-Under this condition, the on-resonance reflectivities are balanced for $\ket{0}_a$ and $\ket{1}_a$ atomic states [Fig.~\ref{fig:CAPS_gate}(d)], as first identified in Ref.~\cite{Goto2010}.
-Explicitly, inserting $\kappa_{\text{ex}}^{\mathrm{opt}}$ into the reflection coefficients yields
+Here, $C_{\text{in}} = g^{2}/(2\kappa_{\text{in}}\gamma)$ is the internal cooperativity, quantifying the internal-loss-limited quality of the atom-cavity system~\cite{Goto2019}.
+With the adjustment of the reflection amplitude $r_\text{m}$ for $\ket{0}_p$, where necessary, this enables the cancellation of the zeroth-order error.

-The remaining reflectivity mismatch is between the two incident polarization components: for the conventional protocol with $\theta_r = \pi/4$, the initially $H$ component is perfectly reflected at the second PBS with $\lvert r_\text{m}\rvert = 1$, whereas the other component interacts with the atom–cavity system with $\lvert r_j(0)\rvert < 1$.
-The finite reflectivity bias results in infidelity, characterized by the conditional (heralded) gate fidelity $F_c$, representing the fidelity of the CAPS operation conditioned on the subsequent photon detection as appropriate for heralded remote entanglement generation considered, and reads (see Appendix~\ref{S_sec:measures_of_caps_gates} for a more formal definition and the derivation of the following)

-where $P_\mathrm{CAPS}$ is the success probability.
-This is the conventional performance of the CAPS gate widely studied, where infidelity of $<10^{-3}$ requires $C_\text{in} > 400$, which is beyond state-of-the-art optical cavity implementations.

-To eliminate the reflectivity mismatch between two polarization modes, we deliberately introduce a calibrated loss in the $H$-polarized path, similarly to the idea of Ref.~\cite{Chen2021}, by turning the HWP away from $\theta_r = \pi/4$: specifically, we set $\theta_r$ such that the reflection at the second PBS is $r_\text{m} = r^\text{opt}$, resulting in unit fidelity independent of $C_\mathrm{in}$, with a finite reduction in success probability,

-Figure~\ref{fig:CAPS_gate}(e) compares the success probabilities for the conventional and high-fidelity configurations, showing only a modest reduction for high $C_\mathrm{in}$.
-Crucially, this added loss is heralded: a detector placed at the unused output port of the PBS, illustrated as a photodetector with a label ``Erasure detection'' in Fig.~\ref{fig:CAPS_gate}(a), registers any $H$-polarized photon diverted for attenuation, thereby converting to an erasure of the photonic qubit.
-The detector click at this port indicates that the photon did not interact with the cavity, and as such, the protocol can be retried immediately without time-consuming atom reinitialization.
-In the following, we set $\kappa_\text{ex} = \kappa_\text{ex}^\text{opt}$ and $r_{\text{m}} = r^\text{opt}$ unless otherwise stated.